 - Vertical illuminance.
 Critical for security issues because identifying objects and their movement is best done by viewing their vertical surfaces.

 - Uniformity.
 Important for avoiding dark areas and enhancing the effectiveness of security cameras.

 - Glare.
-Lighting aimed in the wrong direction can cause glare, reducing the visibility of occupants and security personnel.
+Light aimed in the wrong direction can cause glare, reducing visibility.

 To optimize savings and security, it is important to incorporate these design elements into an energy-efficient lighting strategy.